anesc1/Music_Mood_Classifier/README.md

 # Music_Mood_Classifier
 This program classifies your music to one of 4 mood(Happy, Angry, Sad, Calm) based on Russell emotional model.
 It is made by pyqt GUI and only works with mp3 files.
 Mp3 files are analyzed with librosa module.
 Therfore don't forget to download ffmpeg to not to get errors.
-CNN machine learning model is used and showed 85% of accuracy when training.
+CNN machine learning model is used and showed 85% of accuracy when training with Emomusic dataset.

 ![screenshot](https://user-images.githubusercontent.com/38872957/72883897-82d29580-3d48-11ea-9ea7-e282a7953112.PNG)